mikewesthad/twine-resources/demos/fonts/readme.md

     }
     ```

 1. In a Twine, link to your kit's CSS file using the `@import` rule.
+This rule must come at the top of your stylesheet.
 Since I uploaded the ransom font kit to this repository, my `@import` would look like this:

     ```css
     @import url("https://www.mikewesthad.com/twine-resources/demos/fonts/ransom-webfont/stylesheet.css");